Essere vs. Avere: The Mother and Father of the Italian Language

 Maria ha bisogno di una penna.
 (Maria needs a pen.)

 Noi non abbiamo sonno.
 (We are not sleepy.)

 Loro hanno voglia di andare.
 (They feel like going.)

-Luigi ha a che fare con i problemi.
-(Luigi deals with the problems.)
+Luigi ha a che fare con dei problemi ultimamente.
+(Luigi has been dealing with some problems lately.)

 As we mentioned earlier, both avere and essere are also used as helper verbs (also known as “auxiliary verbs”) in compound tenses.

-Common compound tenses include the passato prossimo, trapassato prossimo, futuro anteriore, congiuntivo passato (past subjunctive) and condizionale passato (past conditional).
+Common compound tenses include the passato prossimo (present perfect), trapassato prossimo (past perfect), futuro anteriore (future perfect), congiuntivo passato (past subjunctive) and condizionale passato (past conditional).

 Avere as an Auxiliary

 In the compound tenses, avere is used as the auxiliary for most verbs.
 These are verbs that generally take a direct or indirect object (which is another noun that follows the verb).

 In these cases, avere is conjugated in its desired tense, and then the past participle is added.